Table Of Contents

 - Take one tablespoon of vanilla and pour it into one cup of water.

-- Apply to the body (this is especially useful for sensitive areas such as the eyes, nose and throat).
+- Spray the homemade gnat repellent on your body.
+(Be careful around sensitive areas such as the eyes, nose and throat).

 To avoid gnat bites…

 - Wear long-sleeved shirts and pants when spending time near rivers, lakes, streams, and other wet areas.

 - Whilst sitting on your porch, or in your yard, use a fan to blow the gnats away from you.